chrisjackson4256/MLBStrikeoutRatePrediction/README.md

 It has been a long-held belief that pitch speed and strike percentage are the leading predictors when it comes to predicting strikeout rate.
 Therefore, we first train a baseline model using these features in a simple linear regression model.
 The metric of choice to assess model performance here is _mean absolute error_ (MAE) and the simple baseline model achieves an MAE of 3.51%.

 We next train models using a dataset consisting of strike percentage and the pitch cluster counts as features.
 First, we train a linear regression and "off-the-shelf" (OTS) Random Forest and AdaBoost models (using Scikit-Learn) to get a feel of the performance of the models on this data.
 Finally, we optimize over the hyperparameters for each of the Random Forest, AdaBoost and XGBoost models.
-All results are shown below.
+All results on the test dataset are shown below.

 | Model                       | MAE   |
 | -------------               |:-----:|